 There are three kinds of marjoram: sweet marjoram, pot marjoram and wild marjoram.
 NOW Marjoram Oil is the wild kind, and it lives up to this label by offering an all-natural way to curb your snoring.

-Let's start with its medicinal qualities.
-As I mentioned in the previous section, marjoram is a great source of antioxidants, so NOW Marjoram Oil will offer more than just a relaxing scent to help you drift into dreamland.
+Let’s start with its medicinal qualities.
+As we mentioned in the previous section, marjoram is a great source of antioxidants, so NOW Marjoram Oil will offer more than just a relaxing scent to help you drift into dreamland.
 It will also boost your overall feeling of wellness and make you feel refreshed and rejuvenated when you wake up.

 Another great thing about NOW Marjoram Oil is that it’s completely natural.
 It’s 100 percent pure marjoram oil made from steam-distilled leaves and flowers, and it undergoes rigorous quality testing from NOW’s facilities as it’s packaged, shipped and stored.